-Quino is a Mexican diver that discovers a pearl at the bottom of the sea.
+Quino is a Mexican diver who discovers a pearl at the bottom of the sea.
 He and his wife Juana, and their son have just taken possession of a pearl that is worth thousands.
 Everyday people ...
 See full summary »

-Quino is a Mexican diver that discovers a pearl at the bottom of the sea.
+Quino is a Mexican diver who discovers a pearl at the bottom of the sea.
 He and his wife Juana, and their son have just taken possession of a pearl that is worth thousands.
 Everyday people try to get in on the cash, even Pearl Dealers try to rip them off.
 When Quino is attacked one day, he kills his attackers in self defence.
 His brother suggests their only hope is to leave the village.
 But on their journey to give their son an education they never had, someone may just do anything to prevent it.
 Written by

 10 of 12 people found this review helpful.

 Was this review helpful to you?